jschmidt92/ArmaDragonflyClient/docs/hashes/hashSet.md

 ## Description

-Set value of field in hash stored at key from DB.
+Set the specified field to the respective value in the hash stored at `key` from DragonflyDB.

 ## Usage